martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 ## PyLint

 PyLint is a tool that analyzes Python code to find programming errors, enforce a coding standard, and look for improvements.
-It provides a score based on the number of issues detected, helping developers maintain clean and readable code.
+It provides a score based on the number of issues detected, helping you writing clean and readable code.

 ### Key Features of PyLint